 There are many permits that may be required during your construction process.
-Each permit has a variation of different requirements, therefore it is important to review the necessary requirements for all permits that may apply to your project.
+Each permit has a variation of different requirements.
+It’s important to review the necessary requirements for all permits that may apply to your project.

-All structural work requires a permit from the Inspection Services Division EXCEPT:
+All structural work requires a permit from the Inspection Services Division (ISD) EXCEPT:

 - Tents of less than 900 square feet

 - Construction of a patio flat on the ground